+61 411 422 002

 But a video brief not only helps you formulate what you need, it also allows us to come into your project with a clearer understanding of what you want.

-More often than not, when we get enquiries, they don’t really know exactly what they want, or sometimes they’re just doing what the have always done and not really considering how video fits into their marketing strategy.
+More often than not, when we get enquiries for perhaps a corporate video production, the client may not at first really know what they want, or sometimes they’re just doing what the have always done and not really considering how video fits into their messaging strategy.
 Essentially they’re asking for a vehicle, but we need to be more specific than that.
-That’s why the video brief is such an invaluable document to understanding the specifics of your project, with details that include your company goals and marketing outcomes, so we can all be on the same page.
+That’s why the video brief is such an invaluable document to understanding the specifics of your project, with details that include your company goals and messaging outcomes, so we can all be on the same page.

 What’s in a brief and what are some of the factors you need to consider with video?